omer110100/CRUD/README.md

 ```

-Change the database credentials of .env files
+Change the database credentials of .env files (make sure to create a database in mysql)
 ```
 DB_DATABASE = your_database_name
 DB_USERNAME = your_database_username